Gamut has three Big Rules, meant to promote and protect an atmosphere in which any member can feel safe, comfortable and relaxed. These rules are:

 A. Your membership with Gamut stays unchanged.
 Whether you start to play another game or take a break from gaming, once you are a member of Gamut, you stay a member of Gamut until you decide not to be.

 Q. Does Gamut ever kick a member?

 A. Gamut may kick a member for disruptive behaviour.
-(For example insulting other members after being asked to stop, repeatedly breaking rules, willfully attempting to damage Gamut's reputation etc.) Gamut does not kick members for inactivity or personal attitudes that are not expressed in a disruptive way.
+(For example insulting other members after being asked to stop, repeatedly breaking rules, willfully attempting to damage Gamut's reputation etc.) Gamut does not kick members for inactivity or personal attitudes that are not expressed in a disruptive or harmful way.